Chicken Noodle Soup is easy to make from scratch with few ingredients.

 - Strain broth and remove meat from the bones.

-This soup is so delicious we rarely have leftovers, but it can easily be stored in the fridge or freezer until ready to eat for meal prep.
+Chicken noodle soup is so delicious we rarely have leftovers, but it can easily be stored in the fridge or freezer until ready to eat for meal prep.
 Remember to cook and store the egg noodles separately as they do not hold up well.

 - To Store: Be sure it is fully cooled before putting it in the fridge.
 Make sure it’s in a tightly sealed container.
 It should last about a week if it lasts that long!
 Keep noodles in a separate sandwich bag or container.

 - To Freeze: Chicken noodle soup can be frozen as long as it is fully cooled first (without the noodles).
-Chill it overnight in the fridge and then either ladle it into freezer bags with the date on them or in a freezer safe container.
+Chill it overnight in the fridge and then either ladle it into freezer bags with the date on them or in a freezer-safe container.
 It should keep about 4 months.

 - To Reheat: Ladle the soup into a bowl and pop it in the microwave or into a stockpot on the stove.
 Easy enough!